Special Educational Needs (SEND) Information Report

 - Work towards returning to school or prepare for college, employment or training.

-Addie McEwan is the Pathways Coordinator.
-She is based at the Westdean Site.
-She can be contacted on 02088748251 and her email address is firstname.lastname@example.org
+Marie Smith is the Pathways Coordinator.
+Marie is based at the Westdean Site and can be contacted on (020) 8874 8251, Marie’s email address is firstname.lastname@example.org

 What should I do if I am concerned about my child’s progress or special educational needs?